MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/tax-engine-integration.md

 ### Finance and Operations application integration

-Transaction information from Finance and Operations should be sent to the Tax engine.
-At the same time, the accounting and posting of tax should be aligned with the Finance and Operations implementation.
-Therefore, three parts are created in the Finance and Operations application:
+Transaction information from Finance should be sent to the Tax engine.
+At the same time, the accounting and posting of tax should be aligned with the Finance implementation.
+Therefore, three parts are created in the Finance application:

 - Taxable document
 - Tax accounting
 - Tax posting

-Meanwhile, the integration uses the transit document framework to maintain the relationship between the Finance and Operations transaction and the tax document.
+Meanwhile, the integration uses the transit document framework to maintain the relationship between the Finance transaction and the tax document.

 #### Application integration